mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ``topologies``: Optional array of one or more strings.
 Server topologies against which the tests can be run successfully.
-Valid topologies are "single", "replicaset", "sharded", and "sharded-replicaset" (i.e. sharded cluster backed by replica sets).
+Valid topologies are "single", "replicaset", "sharded", "load-balanced", and "sharded-replicaset" (i.e. sharded cluster backed by replica sets).
 If this field is omitted, there is no topology requirement for the test.

   When matching a "sharded-replicaset" topology, test runners MUST ensure that all shards are backed by a replica set.
 The process for doing so is described